qpdf/qpdf/manual/weak-crypto.rst

 - Generation of the document ID.
 The document ID is an input parameter to the document encryption but is not itself considered to be secure.
-They are supposed to be unique, but they are not tamper-resistent in non-encrypted PDF files, and hash collisions must be tolerated.
+They are supposed to be unique, but they are not tamper-resistant in non-encrypted PDF files, and hash collisions must be tolerated.

   The PDF specification recommends but does not require the use of MD5